How much does a funeral cost?

 Cost of cremation vs. burial

-Cremation costs less on average than a burial, but not by much.
-A study by the NFDA put median costs for a funeral with a viewing and burial at $7,848, versus $6,970 for a viewing and cremation.
-Some states require you to include a burial vault to protect the casket, which will make a burial more expensive: approximately $9,420.
+Cremation costs less on average than a burial, but the difference isn’t enormous.
+A 2021 study by the NFDA put median costs for a funeral with a viewing and burial at $7,848, versus $6,970 for a viewing and cremation.

 Cost of visitation or wake

 A visitation and a wake are similar in function — each gives family and friends a chance to gather and pay their respects.
 But a wake is more likely to cost more because the body of the deceased is typically present.
-If the body is present and the casket is open, there are additional costs associated with preparing the body for viewing and transporting the body if the wake happens outside of the funeral home.

-In contrast it’s less common for the deceased’s body to be present during a visitation, or if it is, the casket is often closed.
+By contrast, it’s less common for the deceased’s body to be present during a visitation, or if it is, the casket is often closed.
 Visitation is also often conducted at the funeral home, lowering transportation costs.

 Using life insurance to pay for a funeral